- Hong Kong context

 What records are most useful for a Hong Kong yacht buyer?

-Invoices, dated maintenance photos, engine hours, antifouling records, generator and air-conditioning work, insurance repair history and licence-related documents are the most useful.
+Invoices, dated maintenance photos, engine hours, antifouling records, generator and air-conditioning work, sea-trial notes, survey reports and known-defect lists are the most useful.

 Sometimes.
-The key is whether a survey and sea trial can quantify the risk, and whether the buyer and seller document repair responsibility or price adjustment clearly.
+The key is whether a survey and sea trial can quantify the risk, and whether repair responsibility or price adjustment is documented clearly.

 BoatMarket specialist follow-up